 Stratton offers two different seasonal programs for adults: the Adult All Mountain Performance program (AAMP), which is designed for skiers, and the Adult Mountain Riders program (AMR), which is designed for snowboarders.
 These programs begin the first weekend of December and meet every Saturday and Sunday for 40 days through the last weekend in March.
 Both programs are also offered during the entire Christmas week and both Mondays of MLK weekend & President’s weekend.

-Imagine skiing or riding all day, every Saturday and Sunday for four months with professionally-certified coaches and a group of your closest friends.
+Imagine skiing or riding every Saturday and Sunday for four months with professionally-certified coaches and a group of your closest friends.
 That’s exactly what our Adult Seasonal Programs have in store for you.
 If your schedule will not allow you to ski or ride every weekend, we also offer a 10 session option for both programs.
 For a slightly cheaper price, you select 10 sessions during the season that fit best into your schedule.

 A Typical Day of AAMP or AMR goes as follows: